cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 ~~~
 {: .language-bash}

-This code downloads directly from Google Drive.
+This code downloads the file directly from Google Drive.

 Run this code to download the simulation ntuple for ϒ (requires 66 MB):